moverest/boilerplate-latex-watchandbuild/README.md

 # boilerplate-latex-watchandbuild

 This repository is a boilerplate code to (re)build Latex documents automatically on changes.
+See a demo video [here](https://youtu.be/NtgmjwsaLqs).

 To start the script, just run: